-Table 100 lists the average and maximum concentrations observed at the Grand Junction site from 2004 through 2015, for both the primary (every third) and collocated (every sixth day) samplers.
+Table 10 lists the average and maximum concentrations observed at the Grand Junction site from 2004 through 2016, for both the every third day and every sixth day samples.
 The averages are similar for the third and sixth day sampling, and are far lower than the 24-hour standard level of 150 micrograms per meter cubed.
-The maximum value observed in 2015 was 37 micrograms per meter cubed.
+The maximum value observed in 2016 was 37 micrograms per meter cubed.
 The maximums are similar for some years, but quite different for others.
 To date, the highest concentration observed was 198 micrograms per meter cubed in 2005.

 The graphs in this section will cover data for the NATTS sampling calendar (every sixth day).
-Any data discussed will be derived from the every sixth day (or primary sampler) values.
-Figure 46 is a graph of the $PM{10}$ concentration data recorded every sixth sampling day.
-The graph does not appear to indicate any seasonal variation in 2015.
+Any data discussed will be derived from the every sixth day values.
+Figure 47 is a graph of the PM{10} concentration data recorded every sixth sampling day.
+The graph does not appear to indicate any seasonal variation in 2016.

-Figure 46.
-PM10 Concentrations by Date, 2015 (every 6th Day)

 Figure 47.
-PM10 Weekend vs. Weekday Comparison, 2004-2015 (every 6th day)
+PM10 Concentrations by Date, 2016 (every 6th Day)

-Figure 47 is a graph of the weekend versus weekday concentrations for $PM{10}$ on the every sixth day sampling schedule.
-The weekday average is larger than the weekend average for all years except 2014. $PM{10}$ is dominated by surface disturbance of earth materials (e.g., street sand, windblown dust, etc.).
-The $PM{10}$ levels are subject to change due to daily weather conditions.
-Figure 48 is a graph of the annual average $PM{10}$ concentrations from 2004 through 2015, for the every sixth day sampling period.
-Figure 49 is a graph of the 24-hour maximum $PM{10}$ concentrations from 2004 through 2015, for the every sixth day sampling period.
-The maximum $PM{10}$ concentrations observed in each year are used for comparison to the NAAQS in this graph.

 Figure 48.
-PM10 Annual Average Concentrations 2004 - 2015
+PM10 Weekend vs. Weekday Comparison, 2016 (every 6th day)

+Figure 48 is a graph of the weekend versus weekday concentrations for PM{10} on the every sixth day sampling schedule.
+The weekday average is larger than the weekend average.
+PM{10} is dominated by surface disturbance of earth materials (e.g., street sand, windblown dust, etc.).
+The PM{10} levels are subject to change due to daily weather conditions.
+Figure 49 is a graph of the annual average PM{10} concentrations from 2004 through 2016, for the every sixth day sampling period.
+Figure 50 is a graph of the 24-hour maximum PM{10} concentrations from 2004 through 2016, for the every sixth day sampling period.
+The maximum PM{10} concentrations observed in each year are used for comparison to the NAAQS in this graph.

 Figure 49.
+PM10 Annual Average Concentrations 2004 - 2016

-PM10 Annual Maximum Concentrations 2004 - 2015
+Figure 50.
+PM10 Annual Maximum Concentrations 2004 - 2016